The global semiconductor industry urgently needs more sustainable solutions

 8,37 M units/wafer*

 * based on Murphy’s Model of Die Yield; assuming epiwafer size of 4", die width & height of 0,05mm, scribe lanes of 0,005mm, and edge loss of 5mm.
 The image is representative and does not reflect the actual semiconductor epiwafer.

 Key enabler for microLED - a more sustainable display technology

-Since displays are the most significant source of energy consumption in the majority of consumer electronic devices, replacing the existing OLED and LCD displays with microLED would save up to 360TWh /year - the equivalent to all renewable energy produced in the EU in 2019.
+Since displays are the most significant source of energy consumption in the majority of consumer electronic devices, replacing the existing OLED and LCD displays with microLED would have an enormous positive environmental impact.

 Assembling enough large-screen microLED TVs (60” and up) to fulfill the current global demand would require almost 100 Million of 6” wafers every year.
 Assuming today's average manufacturing yield of 30%, this means 288 Million wafers, which translates into striking amounts of resources:

 Solid waste: 2B kg (over 50% of it hazardous)

 Applying Kontrox in the microLED chip manufacturing process, these can be cut down to nearly a third, enabling a much-needed shift in semiconductor manufacturing sustainability.

 By enabling the replacement of OLED & LCDs with highly efficient microLEDs, Kontrox can help reduce associated energy consumption and waste generation to nearly a third